US Presidential Election Betting 2024

 That shortsightedness cost betting companies millions as savvy punters who saw through media reports made a tidy packet on the result.

 The bookies were hit further with both the UK Brexit result and the 2017 UK General Election and so it is highly unlikely they will give much skewed odds again.
-Still the interest in Donald Trump is a global affair and we have never seen a more controversial president in modern history so the betting on the 2020 election will be bigger than ever.
+Even though Donald Trump lost in 2020 the controversy around the election means it has now become a global affair and with literally billions bet on the last election 2024 looks likely to be the most bet on election ever.

 Many people in the US itself cannot bet on the result but that is not the case in the UK and Europe.
 If you fancy a punt on who the next US president will be then we have collated some of the best promotions and deals that could add value to your wagers.
 Further down you can read about the election, controversies, format and history.